 On this day, February 25, 2002, Venus Williams became the first black player to reach the world No 1 spot.
 Before her, Althea Gibson was considered to be the best female player in the world in 1957 and 1958, but there was no official ranking at the time.
 Arthur Ashe, despite having won three Grand Slam titles, never reached world No 1 either.

-The player: Venus Williams: From the ghettos of Compton to the top of women’s tennis
+- Venus Williams: from Compton to the top of women’s tennis

-Williams drew a lot of attention to herself thanks to her big serve, powerful groundstrokes, mixed with her charisma and a lot of media hype.
-Her younger sister, Serena, was also beginning a career in professional tennis, and their father had boldly predicted that one day, they would face each other in a Grand Slam final.
+Williams drew a lot of attention to herself thanks to her big serve, powerful groundstrokes, mixed with her charisma and plenty of media hype.
+Her younger sister, Serena, was also beginning a career in professional tennis, and their father had boldly predicted that one day the two sisters would face each other in a Grand Slam final.
 In 1999 in Miami, Venus defeated Serena in the first ever all-sister final in tennis history (6-1, 4-6, 6-4).

 The facts: Venus Williams becomes the 10th woman to rank No 1 in WTA history